How Caffeine Affects Sleep

 If this scenario sounds familiar, you’re far from alone.
 It turns out caffeine is one of the most common culprits to a disrupted night of rest.
 Read on to learn how caffeine affects sleeping patterns, and how you can adjust your own eating and drinking habits to get a better night of sleep.

-How does caffeine work in the body?
+How does caffeine affect the body?

 One of the most important things to understand about caffeine is that it’s a stimulant to the nervous system, meaning it increases energy and alertness and can simultaneously be disruptive to sleep.
 And there’s a fairly straightforward scientific explanation for it.

 Within the cells of every human body is a neurochemical called adenosine that’s monitored by receptors in the nervous system.
 When adenosine levels are low, the body takes the signal that it’s time to move toward rest.
-But caffeine has a structure similar to adenosine that allows it to bind to the body’s adenosine receptors, preventing people from feeling tired by blocking the body’s adenosine receptors.
+But studies show that caffeine has a structure similar to adenosine that allows it to bind to the body’s adenosine receptors, preventing people from feeling tired by blocking the body’s adenosine receptors.
 Essentially, caffeine mimics adenosine and then does the exact opposite of what adenosine does, by keeping you awake rather than making you feel sleepy.

 How much caffeine is OK?